fhltang/chews/docs/design.md

    2. Dessicate the workstation.
    3. Rehydrate the workstation.

+### Estimate workstation hourly cost

+After editing the configuration file, obtain an estimate of how much it would cost to keep the workstation in states ON, OFF and DESSICATED.

 ### Add extra disks to workstation

 The VM Instance does not have enough disks.